 Wild-Fires (WF) impact communities far out of proportion to damage suffered to property.
-Like many modern systems, the scope of WF causation and effects is very broad, encompassing multiple sectors and disciplines.
+As many modern systems, the scope of WF causation and effects is very broad, encompassing multiple sectors and disciplines.
 Golf courses (GC) have a unique relationship to WFs so their managers must have accurate information to be diligent.
 Facts about modern WFs differ from commonly held notions, which affects planning.
 Most plans tend to stop at the property line, with GCs being no exception.
 Ultimately, the best WF defense is a good offense.

 The EPA maintains a century of data on climate and WFs.
 Climactic changes since 1920 have seen an increase of 2-3 degrees(F), with similar rainfall.
-The atmosphere has more carbon-dioxide which increases forestation and undergrowth.
-Acres burned by WF peaked in the 1930’s, diminished sharply through 1950, then crept upward steadily.
+The atmosphere has more carbon dioxide which increases forestation and undergrowth.
+Acres burned by WF peaked in the 1930s, diminished sharply through 1950, then crept upward steadily.
 Annual acres burned are still only 20% of the 1930s peak.
 Before 1920, we have anecdotal information but insufficient hard data for accurate comparisons (e.g. Idaho’s Big Burn in 1907).

 The Dust Bowl from 1934 to 1940 affected 100 million acres.
-Poverty stricken families traveled West as the soil blew East over the Atlantic.
+Poverty-stricken families traveled West as the soil blew East over the Atlantic.
 Perhaps 1/8th of California’s population today stems from ‘Okie’ migration.
 Over-plowing in virgin prairies during drought was the main cause, with losses of about $25 Mil per day in 1934 dollars.

-WF season lasts about three months longer compared to the 1950s; budgeted funds are exhausted half way through the fire season in many states.
+WF season lasts about three months longer compared to the 1950s; budgeted funds are exhausted halfway through the fire season in many states.
 Firefighters are as brave today as 100 years ago, being the second most stressful job in the US based on a 2012 study.

 Here are WF stories and concepts that suggest a broader picture:

 The Barefoot community of Myrtle Beach experienced a WF in 2009 that devastated the town.
-The GC survived due to general watering of greens leading up to this surprise event.
+The GC survived due to the general watering of greens leading up to this surprise event.
 This was one of the worst fires in Florida history.
 It came like a thief in the night and then disappeared.
 Florida is a humid environment.

 Erin Kelly is a scientist that was doing studies in Jasper National Park when a WF hit in 2000.
 This is a remote location in the Canadian Rockies.
 Increases in Nitrogen and Phosphorus in the water matched expectations.
-But she also found Mercury rates in fish increase 500%.
+But she also found Mercury rates in fish increased 500%.